ramnaq/midena/README.md

 the transition table data that is updated interactively.
 The FA can be saved to a text file and be imported at any time.
 If it's a non-deterministic finite automata, it can also be determinized.
-And it can be converted to a Regular Grammar.
+And it can be converted to a regular grammar.
 One can also test if a sentence pertences to the language represented by the automata.